 For ages, France has been put on a pedestal on the world’s stage for its artistic savoir-faire.
 Whether for cuisine, fine wine or fashion, the nation is famed for its expertise to perform everything it puts its hand to with natural style.
 So it’s no wonder that when it comes to French Top Interior Designers, you can find some of the most important movers and shakers the industry has ever known.

 France really has to be pleased with its interior design.
 Design universities and schools in France are the most favorite and professional in all Europe.
-Also, the most crowded design events are organized in France, such as Maison et Objet.
 We could say that the mind of French people is also about fashion, design and aesthetics trends.
 Resulting in generations of professional and charismatic top interior designers.

 In this article, we will present 10 of the best French top interior designers and their work.

 Internationally acclaimed French creator, designer, and architect, Philippe Starck is an untiring and rebellious citizen of the world, who considers it his duty to share his ethical and subversive vision of a fairer planet, creates unconventional places and objects whose purpose is to be “good” before being beautiful.

-When designers are working their magic on the illustrious Four Seasons hotels you know they’re capable of something really special.
+When designers are working their magic on the illustrious Four Seasons hotels, you know they’re capable of something exceptional.
 It’s as though partners in both work and life Patrick Gilles and Dorothée Boissier were destined to work together.
-Their united creative minds are a force to be reckoned with and blending classic and contemporary styles with neutral color palettes is their forte.
+Their united creative minds are a force to be reckoned with and blending classic and contemporary styles with neutral colour palettes is their forte.
 We could wax lyrical forever about their ultra-sophisticated projects which include restaurants around the world and fashion spaces such as Moncler stores.